 For businesses that are just getting started, it is also a way to help you think about how you want to shape your business and what sort of mark you hope to make in your industry.
 Therefore, even new companies should prioritise their company profile; it helps you - and everybody else - understand what kind of company you are beginning to build.

 Before you start to craft the story of your company, you should take some time to gather your thoughts and decide on how you want to present it.
-Generate ideas about what makes your business unique and what sort of stylistic choices you can make that will reflect that.
+Generate some ideas around what makes your business unique, and consider what sort of stylistic choices you can make that will reflect this.